taneliang/Computer-Satellite/README.md

 1. Pocketsphinx (through OpenEars) listens to voice commands.
 2. Once the activation keyword "Computer" is heard, the app is "activated" until 5 seconds after the last utterance.
 3. When some text is recognized, Satellite checks if it's "WHAT IS THE TIME" or "WHAT IS THE DATE".
 If it is, it responds immediately using the NSDate APIs.
-If not, it attempts to contact Computer Command and relays the recognized text to it.
+If not, it attempts to send a HTTP POST request to Computer Command with the recognized text.
 4. Computer Command tells Computer Satellite what beeps to use and what to say.

 Essentially, Computer Satellite transcribes voice and tells Computer Command about it.
 At this point, I hadn't managed to figure out an easy way to do text-to-speech on OS X; OpenEars was only available on iOS.